 What is stress?

 The Health & Safety Executive (HSE) defines stress as the “adverse reaction people have to excessive pressures or other types of demand placed on them”.

-There is sometimes confusion between pressure and stress; it is healthy for staff to have challenges to meet.
-Too much pressure can, however, be harmful to health.
-In addition, the fear, frustration or anger that may be produced by an unhappy relationship with a manager, colleague or client or in an unsuitable job can result in long-term or chronic stress.
+There is sometimes confusion between pressure and stress.
+It is healthy for staff to have challenges to meet; too much pressure however, can be harmful to health.
+In addition, the fear, frustration or anger that may be produced by an unhappy relationship with a manager, colleague or client or by being in an unsuitable job can result in long-term or chronic stress.

 Lives outside work can lead to stress or they can compound pressure at work and result in stress.
-It can be difficult to identify staff who are under stress, particularly when an employer might not be aware of the issues external to the workplace are involved.
+It can be difficult to identify staff who are under stress, particularly when you might not be aware of the issues an employee maybe facing outside of the workplace.

 The signs of stress: